1fan/zendesk-data-searcher/README.md

   }
 ```

-the index will be built as
+the User index will be built as

 ```
 {